w3guy/old-documentation/docs/extensions/mailchimp.md

 **Note:** only one user data per line.

-If the data above is pasted into the **Manual Inclusion** textarea and the `Subscribe` button clicked, the selected email list will automatically be updated.
+If the data above is pasted into the **Manual Inclusion** text area and the `Subscribe` button clicked, the selected email list will automatically be updated.

 ![MailChimp list updated](img/mc-list-update.png)